Lahore harassment case: Police trying to convince victim to identify culprits

 Sources told Geo News that the victim, who spoke to the police via telephone, is reluctant to come forward and identify the culprit but the police are trying to convince her to cooperate so that justice could be served.

-The investigation team has assured the victim that the police will fight the case on behalf of the girl so that she wouldn't have to be in the public eye, sources added.
-On Friday, another video, showing a Pakistani man sexually harassing a woman, went viral on social media, sparking outrage from different echelons of society.
+The investigation team has assured the victim that the police will fight the case on behalf of the girl, so that she wouldn’t have to be in the public eye, sources added.
+On Friday, another video, showing a Pakistani man sexually harassing a woman, went viral on social media, sparking outrage from different sections of society.

 Two women, with a child seated between them at the back of a Qingqi rickshaw somewhere in a busy street in Lahore, could be seen in the video clip.
 The women were seen to be visibly disturbed at the sight of a couple of motorcyclists hounding the rickshaw, catcalling, and leering at the women.